evidentlyai/community-examples/README.md

 ## Integrations

-Example of implementing Evidently with other tools.
+Examples of implementing Evidently with other tools.

 Title | Code | Blog | Author | Tags
 --- | --- | --- | --- | ---